 How to build 3D printed Dremel CNC?

-At the same time, I understand that a lot of people want to build DIY Dremel CNC because it’s simple, cheap, and inexpensive, totally understandable!
-A CNC machine that can be easily 3D printed and assembled with easy to buy components, that was the goal of this project, and looking at reviews of hundreds of makers all around the world I think the project turned out perfectly!
+A CNC machine that can be easily 3D printed and assembled with easy-to-buy components, was the goal of this project, and looking at reviews of hundreds of makers all around the world I think the project turned out perfectly!
 I am more than happy that such a simple idea of mine can help so many makers, businesses and people.
-As you may know, I am working on a new bigger CNC machine called IndyMill, that’s why I created this website to share all the info about this machine, release files, and maybe even create a small business out of that!
-But I don’t want to forget about Dremel CNC and I know there is still a lot of people that want to build it but don’t know where to start.
-That’s why I made this post, actually, the first one on indystry.cc, I hope to make some more in the near future 🙂 Let’s start!
+As you may know, I also created a new bigger CNC machine called IndyMill, if you need something bigger, more robust and professional you might take a look at IndyMill.

 What is Dremel CNC?